YousriD/CentosNginx/README.md

 ![Centos](https://github.com/YousriD/Images/blob/main/logo_centos.png)
 ![Nginx](https://github.com/YousriD/Images/blob/main/nginx.png)

-The Docker file would create a Centos:7 image, install Nginx and generate an index.html with creation date and time in <Header>.
+The Docker file would create a Centos:7 image, install Nginx and generate an index.html with creation date and time.

 The test.sh is an automation to the script running and container creation.
 Just start any bash prompt and run "./test.sh"